smallfrycode/president/README.md

 ### Player Class
---Player Class info goes here (talk about HumanPlayer and ComputerPlayer child classes under this)--
+--Player Class info goes here (talk about HumanPlayer and ComputerPlayer child classes under this)-- The goal of the HumanPlayer class is to represents a human-controlled player in the card game, inheriting from the Player class.
+It allows the user to make decisions about which cards to play or to pass their turn, validating their inputs against the game state and their hand.
+It uses method, turn, prompts the player to select cards to play or pass their turn.
+Input is validated through a helper function that parses card strings into Card objects using regular expressions, ensuring ranks and suits are valid and that the selected cards are in the player’s hand.
+If the input is invalid or mismatched, the player is re-prompted until valid input is provided.
+The method returns the chosen cards as a list or None if the player passes.

 ### GameState Class
 --GameState Class info goes here--